Looking to Ambergris Caye for inspiration

 I will extend my thoughts to Caye Caulker as well.
 Sadly I saw my first car there when I was on island judging for the Belize Tourism Board Awards.
 It made me sad and as we were on our way past I could not help but say a fast prayer that this was not the beginning of the end – hopefully not.

-Here are 3 pictures all shot on Pescador Drive (middle street) downtown San Pedro, within a few minutes of each other.
+Here are 3 pictures all shot on Pescador Drive (Middle St.) downtown San Pedro, within a few minutes of each other.
 They clearly show that our roads are not very wide and were not designed with regular cars in mind.

 Help keep Guanaja, Honduras stay car free by Miguel De Leon